Senior Vice President, Regulatory and External Affairs | Pacific Gas and Electric Company

-Robert S. Kenney is Vice President of Regulatory and External Affairs.
-In this role, he is responsible for executive management and strategic guidance of PG&E’s federal, state, and local governmental affairs, community relations, and marketing and communications.
-As part of this, Kenney oversees the PG&E Foundation and PG&E's charitable and political giving.
+Robert S. Kenney is Senior Vice President of Regulatory and External Affairs.
+In this role, he is responsible for executive management and strategic guidance of PG&E's local governmental affairs and community relations.
+As part of this, Robert oversees the PG&E Foundation and PG&E's charitable giving.

-Kenney is also responsible for executive management and strategic guidance of all aspects of PG&E's interactions with the California Public Utilities Commission (CPUC), the Federal Energy Regulatory Commission (FERC), the California Energy Commission (CEC), and other state agencies, including all regulatory filings and proceedings, ensuring compliance with regulatory mandates, and facilitating positive regulatory outcomes.
+Kenney is also responsible for executive management and strategic guidance of all aspects of PG&E's interactions with the California Public Utilities Commission (CPUC) and the Federal Energy Regulatory Commission (FERC), including all regulatory filings and proceedings, ensuring compliance with regulatory mandates, and facilitating positive regulatory outcomes.

 Kenney leads teams of professionals responsible for developing and implementing regulatory and legislative strategy, and strategic engagement with external stakeholders, supporting the implementation of PG&E's business objectives.

 Kenney joined PG&E in 2015 as Vice President of Regulatory Relations.